MKrause-CyberSec/Red-vs-Blue-Project/README.md

 #### 1. Identify the Offensive Traffic

-Identify the traffic between your machine and the web machine:
+Identified the traffic between the attacking machine and the web machine:

-- Starting with a few searches in the 'Discover' area, we can find some interesting interactions.
+- I was able to find some interesting interactions.

-- Run `source.ip: 192.168.1.90 and destination.ip: 192.168.1.105` in which the source IP is the Kali machine and the destination machine is the web server.
+- Ran `source.ip: 192.168.1.90 and destination.ip: 192.168.1.105` in which the source IP is the Kali machine and the destination machine is the web server.

-- Run `url.path: /company_folders/secret_folder/`.
+- Ran `url.path: /company_folders/secret_folder/`.

-When did the interaction occur?

-- I know when the interaction happened so I changed the timeline that Kibana is searching to see that time period:
+- I saw when the interaction happened so I changed the timeline that Kibana is searching to see that time period:

 ![](Images/show-dates.png)

 In the dashboard, I looked through the different panels and used the data to look through the results and notice the following interactions:

-What responses did the victim send back?
+The victem machine sent back the following responses:

 - On the dashboard, the top responses in the `HTTP status codes for the top queries [Packetbeat] ECS`